ddev/ddev/docs/index.md

 * As a one-time initialization, run `mkcert -install`, which may require your sudo password.
 Linux users may have to take additional actions as discussed below in "Linux `mkcert -install` additional instructions".

-Later, to upgrade ddev to the latest version, just run `ddev poweroff` and run the script again.
+Later, to upgrade DDEV to the latest version, just run `ddev poweroff` and run the script again.

 ### Manual Installation or Upgrade - Linux and macOS

-You can also easily perform the installation or upgrade manually if preferred. ddev is just a single executable, no special installation is actually required, so for all operating systems, the installation is just copying ddev into place where it's in the system path.
+You can also easily perform the installation or upgrade manually if preferred.
+DDEV is just a single executable, no special installation is actually required, so for all operating systems, the installation is just copying DDEV into place where it's in the system path.

 * `ddev poweroff` if upgrading
 * Download and extract the latest [ddev release](https://github.com/drud/ddev/releases) for your architecture.
 * Move ddev to /usr/local/bin: `mv ddev /usr/local/bin/` (may require sudo), or another directory in your `$PATH` as preferred.
 * Run `ddev` to test your installation.
-You should see ddev's command usage output.
+You should see DDEV's command usage output.
 * As a one-time initialization, run `mkcert -install`, which may require your sudo password.
 Linux users may have to take additional actions as discussed below in "Linux `mkcert -install` additional instructions

 ### Installation via package managers - Linux